 - ½ cup powdered milk

 - ⅓ cup sugar (adjust depending on sweetness of carrots)

 - 3 tablespoons ghee

-- Heat a heavy bottomed pan on medium heat.
-Add in the ghee and nuts and toast until just starting to change color.
-At this point add in the raisins and toast until the nuts are browned and the raisins puff up and turn brown.
+- Heat a heavy bottomed pan on medium heat and add in the ghee.
+Now add in the cashews and toast them until they just start to change color and turn light brown.
+At this point add in the raisins and toast until the raisins puff up and turn brown.
 Using a slotted spoon, transfer the fruit and nuts into a bowl and reserve for garnish.

-- Into the same ghee, add in the grated carrots and saute for about 2 minutes.
-Now cover the pan and cook the carrots on medium heat for around 5 minutes stirring occasionally, until most of the moisture has evaporated.
+- Into the same ghee, add in the grated carrots and sauté for about 5-7 minutes on medium heat stirring occasionally, until most of the moisture has evaporated.

-- Add in the evaporated milk, sweetened condensed milk and milk powder and saffron and cook for another 20 minutes or until the carrots are very soft and most of the moisture has evaporated.
+- Add in the evaporated milk, sweetened condensed milk, half the milk powder and saffron infused milk and mix well to combine.
+Cook for another 15 minutes or until the carrots are very soft and most of the moisture has evaporated.

 - Now add in the sugar and salt and cook for another 5 minutes or until the sugar dissolves completely.

 - Finally add in the cardamom powder, remaining milk powder and toasted cashews and raisins and mix well just before turning off the heat.